Everything Is Connected

 On being ecological

-This intimate connection and kinship with plants, animals, and even inanimate beings like rivers and mountains is about way more than sustainably exploiting natural resources.
-Shared worldwide among indigenous populations, such a view has made it so that 80% of the planet’s biodiversity is on territories stewarded by them.1.
-There is, obviously, an immediate environmental benefit to living in a world where nothing is less than human and where, as a consequence, it is morally unfathomable to exploit and destroy at will.
+This intimate connection and kinship with plants, animals, and even inanimate beings like rivers and mountains implies much more than sustainably exploiting natural resources.
+Shared worldwide among indigenous populations, respect, reverence, and gratitude toward nature have made it so that 80% of the planet’s biodiversity is on territories stewarded by them.1.
+Obviously, there is an immediate environmental benefit to living in a world where nothing is less than human and where, consequently, it is morally unfathomable to exploit and destroy at will.

 A second scientific revolution

-René Descartes’ assumptions that mind is separate from matter, that only men have a mind, and that nature is merely a large mechanic “became popular among European elites in the 1600s because they bolstered the power of the Church, justified the capitalist exploitation of labour and nature, and gave moral license to colonization.”
-The last point being that even though “savages” have minds, they do not clearly know it yet and can only be grateful toward white people who take the pain to “civilize” them.
-This narrative and its dualistic philosophical assumption worked beautifully in Western minds until the mid-twentieth century.
+Assumptions that mind is separate from matter, that only men have a mind, and that nature is merely a large mechanic “became popular among European elites in the 1600s because they bolstered the power of the Church, justified the capitalist exploitation of labour and nature, and gave moral license to colonization.”
+Regarding the last point, it was thus assumed that even though “savages” have minds, they do not clearly know it yet and can only be grateful toward white people who take the pain to “civilize” them.
+This racist belief about the existence of “savages” worked like a charm in the Western psyche until the mid-twentieth century.

 Footnotes